-Connect black, red and white leads to power.
+Connect black, brown and gray leads to power.

 In all cases, the green or green/yellow grounding wire must be connected to the grounding pin of the plug, usually identified by a green screw.

 Attachment plugs must comply with the Standard for Attachment Plugs and Receptacles, UL498.